Fletcher Henderson: Architect of Swing

 • Analyze Fletcher Henderson’s “Do Doodle Oom”, an early Fletcher Henderson recording where one can hear early hints of what would become Swing Jazz.

-• Explore Henderson’s career and impact through photographs and music.
+• Explore Henderson’s career and impact through primary-source photographs, ads (including Race Records ads) and music.

 Previous